What Is An Insurance Broker?

 The way you buy insurance is a personal choice.
-Some people prefer to skip using a broker and agent all together, and buy their insurance directly from a company.
+Some people prefer to skip using a broker and agent altogether, and buy their insurance directly from a company.
 This can be done online or over the phone, without having to deal with any agents, just the insurer.
-However, this works best for clients who already have good knowledge of their insurance needs and options, or those opting for cheaper and less complicated plans.
+But this method works best for clients who already have a detailed idea of their insurance needs and options, or those opting for cheaper and less complicated plans.

-Brokers are needed when people have more complicated insurance needs, like a business owner or a non-profit director who needs more than on policy.
+Brokers are helpful when people have more complicated insurance needs, like a business owner or a non-profit director who needs more than one policy.
 You might benefit from an insurance broker if you:

 - Have investment properties.

 - Have a car collection, or a collection of any kind of vehicle.

 - Want to understand the details of a policy such as exclusions and limits.